MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Parameters.md

 However, because the Exclude parameter is a named parameter, you can place it in any position in the command.

-As a result of the `Parameter position` settings for these two parameters, you can use any of the following commands:
+As a result of the `Position` settings for these two parameters, you can use any of the following commands:

 ```powershell
 Get-ChildItem -Path c:\techdocs -Exclude *.ppt